edenmengste/Blood-Donation-System-using-c-/README.md

 ### 3. Ephratah Girma - **Admin Access Implementation**
    - Responsible for:
      - Implementing the **admin menu** with options to manage the blood inventory.
-     - Writing the functionality to **add blood** to the inventory with validation for exceeding capacity.
+     - Writing the functionality to **add blood** to the inventory with validation for the exceeding capacity.
      - Providing a **view of registered donors** and the current **blood inventory**.

 ### 4. Enas Atham - **Main Menu and User Interface**